 Still, the more time I invest into learning about a plan, the more likely I am to accept it.
 It’s not that I’m swayed by the sales pitch — it’s just that I really don’t enjoy this process at all.
 I don’t want to go through the whole thing again with another provider that will lure me with a big come-on only to wear me down methodically.
 Although the US Mobile deal was far from spectacular, it seemed good enough.
 I signed on the dotted line.

 After enduring all the annoyances of making the switch — porting the numbers (I have a plan with three lines), buying new phones, configuring the phones, and then coming to terms with the inevitable feature-and-functionality compromises I was forced to make — I settled in with my new provider.
 My plan cost more than I initially expected it would, and the service was not as great as I’d hoped, but I thought I could live with it.
 Until I couldn’t.

 Countdown to Cutoff

-What I soon learned was that when 20 GB of data are used, US Mobile disconnects the subscriber.
+What I soon learned was that when 20 GB of data is used, US Mobile disconnects the subscriber.
 Full stop.
 Yes, you read that right.
-Built into US Mobile’s “unlimited” data plan is the need for a “manual refresh” after 20 GB of data are used.
+Built into US Mobile’s “unlimited” data plan is the need for a “manual refresh” after 20 GB of data is used.
 The disconnected subscriber needs to contact the company to get data access restored.